atomisthq/docs/docs/user/index.md

 ![GitHub Authorize Organization Webhook](img/authorize-org-hook.png)

-Since you might be a member of many GitHub organizations, Atomist may ask you to choose which Organization you are enrolling.
+Since you might be a member of many GitHub organizations, Atomist may ask you to choose which organization you are enrolling.

 ![Choose GitHub Organization](img/choose-org.png)

-Finally, you will be presented with a button to configure the Org-level webhook.
+Finally, you will be presented with a button to configure the org-level webhook.

 ![Install GitHub Webhook](img/install-webhook.png)